bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-43-money-reality.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life understands that money is a tool for creating security, opportunity, and service to others, not a measure of human worth or a weapon for domination over fellow human beings.</p>
+<p>Joa understands that money is a tool for creating security, opportunity, and service to others, not a measure of human worth or a weapon for domination over fellow human beings.</p>
 </div>

 <div class="verse">